pandas-dev/pandas/doc/source/gotchas.rst

     s.ix['c':'e']

-This is most definitely a "practicality beats purity" sort of thing, but it is something to watch out for is you expect label-based slicing to behave exactly in the way that standard Python integer slicing works.
+This is most definitely a "practicality beats purity" sort of thing, but it is something to watch out for if you expect label-based slicing to behave exactly in the way that standard Python integer slicing works.

 Miscellaneous indexing gotchas